-For the scheduling problem, the optimal ordering is $f(i) = d_i$.
+For the scheduling problem, the optimal ordering is using $f(i) = d_i$, sequenced in increasing order (so the assignment with the nearest deadline should always be completed first).
 You should not assume that every assignment has a unique deadline - after all, you might have two psets due on the same day at the same time!